papry04/CPP/README.md

 **_Reviewers:_** Experts in the field responsible for evaluating and providing feedback on submitted papers and proposals.

 **_Authors:_** Submit papers to the event.

+Other Product Requirements
+This is a Web-based application connected to a DB.